-The Metals Environmental Risk Assessment Guidance (MERAG) document was initially published in 2007 as the result of extensive collaboration between industry, the scientific community and governments to consolidate the knowledge that had been built on how best to assess metals.
+The Metals Environmental Risk Assessment Guidance (MERAG) document was first published in 2007, as a result of a collaborative effort between industry, the scientific community and governments to gather and consolidate knowledge on the best ways to assess metals.

-Since its publication, MERAG has been instrumental in ensuring that minerals and metals are produced and used safely around the world.
-This spans a broad range of applications: from its use in official guidance to the EU's landmark Registration, Evaluation, Authorisation and Restriction of Chemicals (Reach) regulation in Europe, to the UN's Globally Harmonised System of Classification and Labelling of Chemicals (GHS) and even the regulations that govern marine transport of cargoes.
+Since its publication, MERAG has played a vital role in ensuring that minerals and metals are produced and used safely worldwide.
+It has been widely adopted, from being used as official guidance for the EU's Registration, Evaluation, Authorisation and Restriction of Chemicals (REACH) regulation in Europe to the UN's Globally Harmonised System of Classification and Labelling of Chemicals (GHS) and even the regulations governing marine transport of cargoes.

-MERAG set out the critical requirements for appropriate assessment of metals in a series of fact sheets, which were peer reviewed by leading independent scientists.
-These were intended to be living documents in recognition that the science would evolve as concepts were applied and refined, and new approaches would emerge.
+MERAG outlines the critical requirements for appropriate assessment of metals in a series of fact sheets, which were peer-reviewed by leading independent scientists.
+These fact sheets were intended to be living documents, as the science would evolve as concepts were applied and refined, and new approaches emerged.

-Accordingly, over the past two years we have renewed the collaboration that gave rise to MERAG, screened the original document and conducted a thorough update of the fact sheets as needed.
-Six of the original eight have been updated and a new fact sheet added – on applying a weight-of-evidence approach.
-These have all been subject to independent review once more, and all are now freely available for all to use, adapt and apply to their own scenarios at their operations or in creating their policies and regulation.
-As before, our intention is that this guidance will evolve as new concepts develop and experience is gained in applying them.
-Accordingly, we welcome feedback and encourage the users and readers of MERAG to provide us with examples of its application that we can share as appropriate.
+Over the past two years, the collaboration that originally created MERAG has been renewed, the original document has been reviewed, and the fact sheets have been updated as needed.
+Six of the original eight have been updated, and a new fact sheet on applying a weight-of-evidence approach has been added.
+All of the fact sheets have been independently reviewed once again and are now freely available for anyone to use, adapt, and apply to their own scenarios.
+As before, the guidance is intended to evolve as new concepts develop and experience is gained in applying them.
+Therefore, feedback is welcome, and we encourage the users and readers of MERAG to provide examples of its application for us to share as appropriate.

-To request printed copies of the report, please e-mail firstname.lastname@example.org
+To request printed copies of the report, please send an email to email@example.com